VR Bengaluru

 VR Bengaluru, is a mixed-use retail development in India, situated in Whitefield, Bangalore.
 Its gross floor area is 600,000 sqft.
 In addition to the retail arcade, the compound hosts a hotel, a multiplex with the largest Gold Class in India along with an IMAX, commercial spaces and customisable collaborative working spaces for start-ups and entrepreneurs.

 The centre consists of The Hive - a co-working space, The Waverly - Hotel & Residences and the SkyDeck - an activated rooftop with a temperature-controlled pool, a jogging track and an open-air LED screen.
-South India's first H&M store was launched here in 2016.
+South India's first H&M store was launched there in 2016.